squid-cache/squid-cache.github.io/Features/HTTP11.rst

 == Request/Reply Upgrade path ==

- NP: if this already exists then it needs to be documented properly and the related bugs / upgrade_http0.9 portage issues closed off.
+ NP: if this already exists then it needs to be documented properly and the related closed off.

 RFC2616 requires that we upgrade to our highest supported version.
 This has been found problematic with certain broken clients and servers.